Who can create Composite Surveys?

 Again, following the best practices for capturing globally accurate surveys will get great results.

-If you're not using Propeller PPK, getting your GCPs to surround the area that you want to be accurate and merge nicely with the survey next to it is even more important.
+If you're not using Propeller PPK, it's even more important to get your GCPs to surround the area where you want to be accurate and merge nicely with the survey next to it.

 Expected accuracy and look